-7 To protect the significance of - Extraction risks Greater levels of / heritage assets of archaeological, destroying and/or cultural and historic value damaging greater risk of destroying unknown/undiscovered and/or damaging archaeological remains. unknown/undiscovered archaeological remains.
+E 1 11 - 11 7 To protect the significance of - Extraction risks Greater levels of heritage assets of archaeological, destroying and/or extraction create a cultural and historic value damaging greater risk of destroying unknown/undiscovered and/or damaging archaeological remains. unknown/undiscovered archaeological remains.
 8 To enhance biodiversity, natural + Restoration of mineral ++ Restoration of resources, landscape or the sites provides an mineral sites provides an significance of heritage assets excellent opportunity for excellent opportunity for enhancement. enhancement.
 More mineral extraction presents a greater opportunity.
 9 To protect people and local ?
 Any new minerals ?
-Any new minerals communities from the effects of development has the development has the minerals development and waste potential to lead to a potential to lead to a management negative impact on negative impact on amenity and health.
+Any new minerals communities from the effects of development has the development has the minerals development and waste potential to lead to a potential to lead to a management negative impact on negative impact on Indiagement amenity and health.
 The amenity and health.
-The effect of this is highly effect of this is highly dependent upon the dependent upon the location and details of location and details of any new site. any new site.
-10 To promote sustainable economic + Opportunity to provide ++ Opportunity to 10 ••• growth and employment skilled, semi-skilled and unskilled employment. provide skilled, semi- skilled and unskilled Contribute to economic employment.
+The effect of this is highly effect of this is highly , - , dependent upon the location and details of dependent upon the location and details of 1.0 To assess the south trackles of any new site. any new site.
+10 To promote sustainable economic + Opportunity to provide ++ Opportunity to growth and employment skilled, semi-skilled and provide skilled, semi- unskilled employment. skilled and unskilled Contribute to economic employment.
 Potential growth through the for a greater contribution provision of construction to economic growth material. through the provision of construction material.